Informed Sampling for Diversity in Concept-to-Text NLG: Imitation Learning

 \section{Imitation Learning}

-Since diversity-specific labels are not explicitly available in the data, we employ an expert policy to infer which words words are \textit{safe}, and use Imitation Learning (IL) approaches to mimic the expert.
+Since diversity-specific labels are not explicitly available in the data, we employ an expert policy to infer which words are \textit{reliable}, and use Imitation Learning (IL) approaches to mimic the expert.
 IL is a family of meta-learning frameworks, that train a policy $\pi$ using demonstrations provided by an expert $\pi^{ref}$.
 In this work, the policy $\pi$ refers to the meta-classifier.
-The expert policy $\pi^{ref}$ acts as a dynamic oracle that returns whether a word is \textit{safe}; we discuss the expert further in section~\ref{expert}.
+The expert policy $\pi^{ref}$ acts as a dynamic oracle that returns whether a word is \textit{reliable}; we discuss the expert further in section~\ref{expert}.

-We explore the application of three IL frameworks for training \textsc{mcd-nlg}: Exact Imitation, \textsc{DAgger} \citep{ross2011reduction} and Locally Optimal Learning to Search \citep[LOLS]{chang2015learning}.
-We will briefly explain how we adapt these frameworks for diversity training, but a detailed explanation of the involved algorithms is out of the paper's scope.
+We explore the application of three IL frameworks for training the meta-classifier: Exact Imitation, \textsc{DAgger} \citep{ross2011reduction} and Locally Optimal Learning to Search \citep[LOLS]{chang2015learning}.
+We will briefly explain how we adapt these frameworks, but a detailed explanation of the involved algorithms is out of the paper's scope.

-Exact Imitation refers to training policy $\pi$ directly on the labels provided by the expert policy $\pi^{ref}$.
+Exact Imitation refers to training a policy $\pi$ directly on the labels provided by the expert policy $\pi^{ref}$.
 In practice, for each training instance in our data, we use the underlying \textsc{nlg} model to generate a sentence.
-On each decoding step, we call $\pi^{ref}$ to determine the \textit{safe} words and train $\pi$.
-We also sample the next word in the sentence from $\pi^{ref}$.
-We note that IL is applied exclusively on \textsc{mcd-nlg} and the underlying \textsc{nlg} model remains constant throughout training and IL is applied solely on the meta-classifier.
+On each decoding step, we call $\pi^{ref}$ to determine the \textit{reliable} words and train $\pi$.
+We also sample the next word in the sentence using $\pi^{ref}$.
+We note that the underlying \textsc{nlg} model remains constant throughout training and IL is applied solely on the meta-classifier.

-\textsc{DAgger} improves over Exact Imitation by generating the \textsc{nlg} sentence using a mixture of the $\pi^{ref}$ and $\pi$ policies, i.e. by sampling amongst the words considered \textit{safe} by either $\pi^{ref}$ or $\pi$.
-This way $\pi$ is exposed to sentences it would not have encountered using $\pi^{ref}$ for sampling, particularly to sentences produced by $\pi$ itself, in a sense exposing it to its own errors and helping ameliorate error propagation.
-As in Exact Imitation, we call $\pi^{ref}$ to determine the \textit{safe} words and train $\pi$.
-Before we apply \textsc{DAgger}, we need to perform one iteration of Exact Imitation to initialise $\pi$.
+\textsc{DAgger} improves over Exact Imitation by generating the sentence using a mixture of the $\pi^{ref}$ and $\pi$ policies, i.e. by sampling amongst the words considered \textit{reliable} by either $\pi^{ref}$ or $\pi$.
+This way $\pi$ is exposed to sentences it would not have encountered solely using $\pi^{ref}$ for sampling.
+In particular, it is exposed to sentences produced by $\pi$ itself, in a sense exposing it to its own errors and thus helping ameliorate error propagation.
+As in Exact Imitation, we call $\pi^{ref}$ to determine \textit{reliable} words and train $\pi$.
+Before we apply \textsc{DAgger}, we perform one iteration of Exact Imitation to initialise $\pi$.